 Setting up an indoor coral reef is rewarding.
 The artificial marine ecosystem provides a stunning display.
 This hobby requires expertise to be successful and ensure the safety of your family.
 Know the pros and cons.
 Awareness is vital.

 Avoid letting wastewater contaminate Earth’s bodies of water.
 Participate in campaigns against global warming.
 Coral reefs play an important role in sustaining our economy and the health of our oceans.
-Preserve corals reefs.
+Preserve coral reefs.
 Provide homes for millions of aquatic species.